Sr. Program Coordinator, Administration and Facilities

 Another vivid memory was seeing the National Guard distributing MREs and water to community members.
 “My eyes couldn't hold back the tears of appreciation for these brave young men and women helping the community, sacrificing their time with their families for us,” she says.

-The experience left Gina with lasting perspective: “Don’t take life for granted.
+The experience left Gina with a lasting perspective: “Don’t take life for granted.
 Enjoy the special time spent with your family and loved ones.”
-She recalls the worry in those early days when cell service was down and her mother, who had evacuated with her, was unable to reach her father still on campus.
+She remembers the worry in those early days when cell service was down and her mother, who had evacuated with her, couldn’t reach her father still on campus.
+That sense of uncertainty deepened her gratitude for the Tulane community.
+“My appreciation for my Tulane family is profound,” Gina says.
+“We all came together to rebuild our community.
+Although there were many tears, we supported each other in every way possible—personally and professionally.
+I want to send a BIG GREEN THANK YOU to my Tulane Family!”